 Joseph Wresinski had one more visit to the Bouaké Penal Camp before his death in 1988.
 For Mr. Anoman, it was clear he had to continue.
 So, with Simone and the penal camp director, who was of the same mindset, they found a way for the prisoners to get health care and enough to eat.
 They did this by enabling the prisoners to have a collective vegetable garden.
 Thanks to the dedication and trust of the prisoners, the project went beyond just a vegetable garden.
 Sick prisoners were able to go to hospital, without supervision, thanks only to their promise to behave.
 “When others saw, just as I did, how Father Joseph Wresinski and his Volunteer Corps members acted, it was really difficult not to continue.”

 Climbing the steps

-Along with 300 ATD Fourth World members from around the world, Mr. Anoman went to Rome in 1989 to meet the pope.
-They were fulfilling Joseph Wresinski’s 1956 promise ha made when faced with the distress and abandonment of the families he found in the shantytown of Noisy-le-Grand, birthplace of ATD Fourth World:
+Along with 300 ATD Fourth World members from around the world, Mr Anoman went to Rome in 1989 to meet the pope.
+They were fulfilling the promise Joseph Wresinski made in 1956 when faced with the distress and abandonment of the families he found in the shantytown of Noisy-le-Grand, birthplace of ATD Fourth World:

 “Together we will climb the steps of the United Nations, the French presidential residence, the Vatican….”

-The Bouaké prison camp transformed little by little.
+The Bouaké Penal Camp transformed little by little.
 Mr. Anoman played a key role in this moving story as told in the book “D’une terre que l’on disait morte.”
 This books centres on the cultural dimension dear to Joseph Wresinski in his vision of liberation through shared understanding.